 All of our programs offer the opportunity to complete your Bachelor of Science and Master of Science degrees in 5 years.
-Students apply to the program their junior year and take graduate level courses their senior year.
+Students apply to the program their junior year and take some graduate level courses their senior year.
 Take advantage of this opportunity to complete two degrees in 5 years!
 Full-tuition scholarships for your 5th year are available for students that have a 3.7 GPA.

 All first-year students are advised by academic advisors in the College.
 This initiative helps students get on the right track from day one at Wright State.
 Having a resource within the College to help register for classes, find out about scholarship opportunities and serve as a one-stop shop for questions encourages success in and out of the classroom.